-While most people have experienced dry mouth when nervous, thirsty or embarrassed, the chronic condition of dry mouth is something entirely different.
-Lots of elderly people suffer from dry mouth and it is often untreated because it seems so minor that family caregivers and elderly people don’t bring it up to their doctor.
+While most people have experienced dry mouth symptoms when nervous, thirsty or embarrassed, the chronic condition of dry mouth is something entirely different.
+Lots of caregivers spot dry mouth in elderly people and it is often left untreated up till then because it seems so minor that family caregivers and elderly people don’t bring it up to their doctor.
 However, dry mouth can lead to a number of health issues and may even be a sign of a serious illness in the body.
 When it comes to dry mouth, there’s no reason to put off talking to a doctor.

 Home Health Care Rolling Hills CA – Symptoms and Treatments for Dry Mouth in the Elderly

 What is Dry Mouth?

 When the salivary glands don’t work well, it can leave a senior’s mouth dry and sticky.
 Saliva is important to the mouth in processing food, keeping the mouth clean, and aiding in speaking and swallowing.
 Dry mouth in the elderly is usually caused by medications they are taking.
 In older adults, dry mouth is most commonly a side effect of certain medications, including those for blood pressure, allergies, pain, overactive bladder, depression, anxiety, and Parkinson’s disease, just to name a few.
 Dry mouth symptoms can also be an indicator of other conditions like diabetes or HIV.

 Many seniors describe dry mouth as the dryness and sticky feeling when they try to swallow or talk.
 Other symptoms may be thicker saliva, burning in the throat when eating and a hoarse voice.
 Choking on food is common in seniors with dry mouth, as is difficulty swallowing.
 Often, elderly people will experience chapped, cracked lips and sores at the side of the mouth.